vibansal/HapCUT2/FAQ.md

+## FAQ about HapCUT input and output files

 1. hapcut does not handle padded alignments in BAM (CGI)

 2. hapcut requires variants to be called using samtools or similar program and VCF file to provided as input